SauravDeb-98/Daily-Coding-Problem/README.md

 # Daily-Coding-Problem
 Solving Day wise coding problems in Python.
-Questions given by Daily Coding Problem.
+Questions given by Daily Coding Problem (https://www.dailycodingproblem.com/)

 Day 1:  Given a list of numbers and a number k, return whether any two numbers from the list add up to k.